yiqiao-yin/Statistical-Machine-Learning/README.md

 - You should attempt to replicate same results in C++.
 - A list of ML functions for practice taken from Handson's ML textbook.
 For full list of Python code, please click [here](https://github.com/yiqiao-yin/handson-ml).

+Programming Languages (industrial level):
+- You want to be familiar with C++/C#, Java, and Python altogether for the purpose writing sotware packages and **.exe** format files.
+These skills go beyond statistical modeling and predictive machine learning.
+They are more about building software engineers and building platfoms (such as GoogleCloud, Amazon Web Services, or Mobile App).
+- I sourced this repo [here](https://github.com/yiqiao-yin/Statistical_Machine_Learning/tree/master/Java) for those who are interested in getting started with Java.
+- Click [here](https://leetcode.com/) for Leetcode, an online playground environment to code C-base, Java, and Python in a convenient manner.
+No need to install anything.

 A good exercise is to go to Online Code Compiler, click [here](https://rextester.com/l/r_online_compiler) and do some matrix algebra with different languages simultaneously.

 ## Stage II